Authentic Mexican Barbacoa Recipe: mastering the street food flavor

 Street food stalls in Mexico are a weekend staple.
 Sundays are filled with makeshift setups in people’s garages, where they serve up mouthwatering Barbacoa tacos.

-Near my parent’s house in Chihuahua, Mexico a neighbor named Charito would convert her garage into a makeshift eatery, and we would gather as a family to devour delicious Barbacoa tacos with ice-cold Coca-Cola and a fiery salsa.
+Near my parent’s house in Chihuahua, Mexico, a neighbor named Charito would convert her garage into a makeshift eatery, and we would gather as a family to devour delicious Barbacoa tacos with ice-cold Coca-Cola and a good salsa taquera picosa on top.

 Barbacoa is surprisingly easy to make at home, and I’ve perfected this recipe over time to rival Charito’s street tacos.

 My kids love it, and so do their friends.
-I remember serving homemade Barbacoa tacos at a party for my kids, and they were blown away.
+I remember serving homemade Barbacoa tacos at a Día de los Muertos party for my kids, and they were blown away.
+With left over barbacoa you can also make torta de barbacoa or even burritos de barbacoa with avocado!
+I f you love Mexican street food try this authentic Birria de Chivo recipe.

-In Mexico, traditional Barbacoa is traditionally cooked in pits dug into the ground, or open fire, where the meat is shielded from the fire with maguey leaves, imparting incredible flavor.
+In Mexico, Authentic Mexican Barbacoa is traditionally cooked in pits dug into the ground or open fire, where the meat is shielded from the fire with maguey leaves, imparting incredible flavor.
 The slow cooking process allows the flavors to penetrate, making this Mexican delicacy a staple at weddings, quinceañeras, and family gatherings.

 I’ll share the easy Barbacoa recipe with different cooking methods: Instant Pot, slow cooker, pressure cooker, crock pot, stovetop, or in a slow cooker, whichever works best for you.
 I always opt for the Instant Pot for its speed and delicious results.